 - Describe how you’ll contact consumers in the future.
 For example, if you’ll only contact consumers by mail, then say so.
 If you won’t ever call them about the breach, then let them know.
 This information may help victims avoid phishing scams tied to the breach, while also helping to protect your company’s reputation.
 Some organizations tell consumers that updates will be posted on their website.
 This gives consumers a place they can go at any time to see the latest information.

 The following letter is a model for notifying people whose names and Social Security numbers have been stolen.
 When Social Security numbers have been stolen, it’s important to advise people to place a free fraud alert on their credit reports.
 A fraud alert may hinder identity thieves from getting credit with stolen information because it’s a signal to creditors to contact the consumer before opening new accounts or changing existing accounts.

 Also, advise consumers to consider placing a credit freeze on their file.
-The cost to place and lift a freeze depends on state law.

 [Name of Institution/Logo] ____ ____ Date: [insert date]